jakubwilk/todolist/README.md

 <div align="center"><img src="https://i.imgur.com/5e9Ob4V.png" /></div>

 ## About
 This is landing page for TODO app and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Of course it's another boring TODO web aplication.
-It will be using **Express** and **Firebase** as backend to storage user data... in future.
+Used **ExpressJS** and **MongoDB** as backend framework and data storage.
+Everything is simple, clear and clean.

 ## Some hot screens